Hospice Deposition Preparation Packet

 Targeted, clinically grounded deposition frameworks designed to uncover deviations from hospice standards of care, expose interdisciplinary communication failures, and clarify operational accountability in end-of-life care.

-Structured for depositions of hospice nurses, physicians, social workers, aides, chaplains, administrators, and IDT leadership.
+Structured for depositions of hospice nurses, physicians, social workers, aides, chaplains, administrators, and interdisciplinary team leadership, this packet is designed to move beyond generic questioning and toward disciplined breach development.

 Hospice Nurse Deposition Framework